Homemade Sugar-Free Ketchup Recipe

 Follow recommendations for acceptable PH level for water bath canning method.

-Transfer your sugar-free ketchup into either freezer containers.
+Transfer your sugar-free ketchup into either freezer containers or canning jars.
 If you prefer, your ketchup can be canned by the water bath method, following instructions for tomato sauce.
-And of course, keep any leftovers out to use fresh!

 Enjoy!